lokile/LokileCrypt/README.md

       .build()
 ```

+The library needs the alias to bound to SecretKey in KeyStore.
+Using this alias the library will be able to retrieve it from KeyStore.
+Usually this alias bound to user, it is very helpful if your application support multi accounts login.

 ### Encrypt your data:
-- The simple was to perform encryption (the IV key is randomized):
+- Just call the function `encryptOrNull` to perform encryption.
+It will return `null` if there is an issue.
+Or you can handle the exception yourself by using the `encrypt` function
 ```
 val toBeEncrypted="Hello World!"
 val result1:String? = encrypter.encryptOrNull(toBeEncrypted)
-val result2:String? = encrypter.encryptOrNull(toBeEncrypted) // result1 != result2
+val result2:String? = encrypter.encryptOrNull(toBeEncrypted)
+// result1 != result2

-/* The library will generate a new randomized IV key when performing encryption, so the encrypted results are not the same for the same input*/
 ```
+In the above function, the library will generate a new randomized IV key by default when performing encryption, so the encrypted results are not the same for the same input
-- To make the encrypted data are the same for the same input (NOT randomized IV key):
+- If you want to make the encrypted data are the same for the same input, you can set the `useRandomizeIv=false` as the following:
 ```
 val toBeEncrypted="Hello World!"
 val result1:String? = encrypter.encryptOrNull(toBeEncrypted, useRandomizeIv=false)
-val result2:String? = encrypter.encryptOrNull(toBeEncrypted, useRandomizeIv=false) // result1 == result2
+val result2:String? = encrypter.encryptOrNull(toBeEncrypted, useRandomizeIv=false)
+// result1 == result2
 ```
-- The above functions merges the IV key and the encrypted data into single output String, use the following code instead to separate these data:
+- The above functions merges the IV key and the encrypted data into a single output String, If you want to separate them, you can update the code as the following:
 ```
 val result1:EncryptedData? = encrypter.encryptOrNull(toBeEncrypted.toByteArray())
 //result1.data